ss3sim/ss3sim/inst/ms/README.md

 If you have references to add, please add them in BibTeX format to the file `refs.bib` (or send them to me).

+Note that the lines in `.md` are wrapped approximately on phrases to make Git diffs and merging easier.
+Don't worry too much about this as you edit, just try and keep the line length approximately 80 characters or less and don't make line break changes unless you need to.